danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 share a custom computing environment, bundling up multiple notebooks, associated support files, and specified software requirements.
-With one click, recipients are dropped into a Jupyter server with some free computational resources and temporary storage, and they can start working immedately.
+With one click, recipients are dropped into a Jupyter server with some free computational resources and temporary storage, and they can start working immediately.
 Enabling this requires the sender to write down what their requirements are, which may be as simple as a ``requirements.txt`` file or as custom as a ``Dockerfile``.
 The Binder team calls this a [Reproducible Execution Environment Specification](https://repo2docker.readthedocs.io/en/latest/specification.html)